zlpds/Weave/README.md

 Credit me if you want, I dont really care.

+I've never done github before so you may find mistakes.

 # Up-To Date documentation, you can find per version docs within the module script.

 ## Functions: